jcgpw/cg-portfolio/README.md

+# Personal Website
-## Personal website for my CG Art portfolio.
+A portfolio site for some of my CG art.